miru2016wakatechainer/ChainerTutorial/README.md

 # ChainerTutorial
 This is the repository for MIRU2016 wakate program DNN group.
-Please clone or download this repository by July 31, 2016.
+Please clone or download this repository by August 1, 2016.